chandlersong/pythonMath/README.md

-# My Exercises code of leetcode
+# How to use python in math